 The Declaration of Trust provides that Trust Units, and rights, warrants or other securities to purchase, convert into or exchange into Trust Units, may be issued at the times, to the persons, for the consideration and on the terms and conditions that the Trustee determines.
 The Trustee has delegated responsibility for these matters to PPC.
 Trust Units may be issued in satisfaction of any non-cash distribution of the Fund to Unitholders on a pro rata basis.
-The Declaration of Trust also provides that immediately after any pro rata distribution of Trust Units to Unitholders in satisfaction of any non-cash distribution.
+The Declaration of Trust also provides that immediately after any pro rata distribution of Trust Units to Unitholders in satisfaction of any non-cash distribution, the number of outstanding Trust Units will be consolidated such that each Unitholder will hold after the consolidation the same number of Trust Units as the Unitholder held before the non-cash distribution.